 Faculty of Social Sciences

-This course has been designed primarily for lawyers and students who work in, or intend to pursue a career in, the public sector.
+This course has been designed primarily for students and lawyers who want to develop expertise in international law and who work in, or intend to pursue a career in, the public sector.
 This may include high-level government lawyers, leaders in non-governmental organisations, and academics.
-It offers the opportunity to gain a critical understanding of the role of international law in advancing justice both in times of peace and war.
+The course offers the opportunity to gain a critical understanding of the role of international law in advancing justice both in times of peace and war.

 Teaching is informed by the research of renowned academics from the Sheffield Centre for International and European Law.

-This course is just one the pathways offered on the Sheffield LLM.
-You can also choose study the LLM Corporate and Commercial Law option.
+This course is one of the pathways offered on the Sheffield LLM.
+You can also choose to study the LLM Corporate and Commercial Law option.

 If you’re not sure which specialist pathway you want to follow, don’t worry, you can take the Sheffield LLM without specialising, or opt to follow one of the pathways on arrival.
 The choice is yours.

 This module introduces students to the basic skills of legal research and legal writing, both essays and problem solving.
 The module includes lectures by academic staff, library staff and on-line specialists, hands-on workshops and structured seminars.
 The modules also covers referencing and the use of unfair means.
 Students are given formative feedback on essays.
 Students are introduced to the skills necessary to give effective oral presentations.
 Time will also be given to self-reflect on future employment opportunities.

 - Dissertation (LLM in Law)